Scaffold-Stark/speedrunstark/README.md

 > 📣 Reminder!
 Calling `rollTheDice()` will fail unless you transfer a value of at least .002 Eth!.

-🚀 To deploy your RiggedRoll contract, uncomment the appropriate lines in the `deploy_riggedRoll.ts` file in `packages/snfoundry/deployments`
+🚀 To deploy your RiggedRoll contract, uncomment the appropriate lines in the `deploy.ts` file in `packages/snfoundry/script-ts/deploy.ts`

 💸 You will need to send some funds to your RiggedRoll contract before doing your first roll, you can use the Faucet button at the bottom left of the page.